Thank you to all the candidates for this year which promises to be exceptional!

 Participate in this contest is to discover the material through a practical case of development in semi professional conditions.
 The Verallia Design Awards contest is also a contest classified in the TOP 10 of the students competitions to promote its CV.

 Participate in the adventure!
-Take inspiration from the theme of this year, “Go green” and break the codes of glass around the concept of sustainable development and ecology.
+Take inspiration from the theme of this year, “French Glass” and promote the “Made in France”.

 €1000Bottle "Spirits" award